Mason-Dixon Longest Day Challenge

 Email group: When you enter MDLD, we'll add you to the email group list so you can chat with other runners about logistics and trail lore.

 Transportation: This a point-to-point run.
 You're responsible for coordinating your own transportation.
 However, it's been easy most previous years for most runners to coordinate car drops with other runners.
 The MDLD email group is a good way to communicate with fellow runners about this.
+Email us and we can tell you how to sign up for this email group.

 Trail Markings: Mason Dixon Blue Blazes and good sense of direction.
-Interested runners should purchase a set of the maps published by the Mason-Dixon Trail System and carry them.
+Interested runners should purchase a set of the beautiful updated maps published by the Mason-Dixon Trail System and carry them.
 This run's challenge includes the not-always-easy task of following the course blazes and remaining on the Mason Dixon Trail.

 The standard Trail Dawgs Fat-Ass disclaimer applies: No Fee, No Frills, No Wimps, No Whining!